swcarpentry/r-novice-gapminder/_episodes/04-data-structures-part1.md

 ~~~
 {: .output}

-we see that that's a vector, too - *the columns of data we load into R data.frames are all vectors*, and that's the root of why R forces everything in a column to be the same basic data type.
+we see that that's a vector, too - *the columns of data we load into R
+data.frames are all vectors*, and that's the root of why R forces everything in
+a column to be the same basic data type.

-> ## Discussion 1 {.challenge}
+> ## Discussion 1
 >
 > Why is R so opinionated about what we put in our columns of data?
 > How does this help us?
 >
+> > ## Discussion 1
+> >
+> > By keeping everything in a column the same, we allow ourselves to make simple
+> > assumptions about our data; if you can interpret one entry in the column as a
+> > number, then you can interpret *all* of them as numbers, so we don't have to
+> > check every time.
+This consistency, like consistently using the same separator
+> > in our data files, is what people mean when they talk about *clean data*; in
+> > the long run, strict consistency goes a long way to making our lives easier in
+> > R.
+> {: .solution}
+{: .discussion}

 You can also make vectors with explicit contents with the concatenate function: